stephane-rbn/python-vscode-setup/README.md

 I used to utilize `Pylint` alongside `black`, `isort`, and `flake8`, but I've swapped them out for ruff which re-implements the latter three in Rust (check the [FAQ](https://docs.astral.sh/ruff/faq/) for more details).

 💯 **Pylance** and **Ruff** are the two main reasons why I don't feel the need go back to PyCharm anymore.
-The auto-complete and error checking just work perfectly, especially when type hints are used. 💯
+The auto-complete and error checking just work perfectly, especially when Python's type hints are used. 💯

 I use Ruff's [default configuration](https://docs.astral.sh/ruff/configuration/) and added other some rules: